turnschuhmann2/primeagen-dsa-1/README.md

 This repository contains a collection of algorithms and data structures implemented in TypeScript.
-This project follows the (The Last Algorithms Course You'll Need)[https://frontendmasters.com/courses/algorithms/] course from Frontend Masters by ThePrimeagen.
+This project follows the [The Last Algorithms Course You'll Need](https://frontendmasters.com/courses/algorithms/) course from Frontend Masters by ThePrimeagen.

-The repository itself is a fork from Main Repository.
+The repository itself is a fork from [Main Repository](https://github.com/ThePrimeagen/kata-machine/).

-### Supported Algorithm
-* Insertion sort
-* Merge sort
-* QuickSort
-* Prim's MST (Adjacency List)
-* Dijkstra's Shortest Path (Adjacency List)

-### Supported Data Structures
-* Singly linked list
-* Doubly linked list
-* Queue
-* Stack
-* Graph with Adjacency List
-* Graph with Adjacency Matrix (untested)

 ### How It Works